 – heavy exercise

 To avoid any complication with rosacea you might want to consider implementing the proper diet and gentle skin care into your daily schedule.
-There is no proof that rosacea can be spread by touching the infected area of the skin, sharing towels, or through inhalation.
+There is no proof that rosacea will spread by touching the infected area of the skin, sharing towels, or through inhalation.

-Finally, rosacea treatments are not the same as those for acne vulgaris and anyone who is suffering from rosacea should visit the specialist.
+Finally, rosacea treatments are not the same as those for acne vulgaris.
+Anyone who is suffering from rosacea should visit the specialist.
+Hopefully this answers the question what is rosacea.